josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧭 12.
-Command is also a practised skill
+## 14. 🧭 Command Is Also A Practised Skill

 Commanders do not merely need knowledge of doctrine.